-The impact of our History teaching at St. Philip Neri with St. Bede is measured through the following:
+The impact of our History teaching at St. Philip Neri with St. Bede's is measured through the following:

-- Pre- and Post- learning assessments for each topic; - Knowledge Organiser homework quizzes conducted each term; - Summative assessment conducted each term.
+- Pre- and Post- learning assessments for each topic; - Summative assessment conducted each term.

 Assessments are conducted by class teachers in line with the school's assessment schedules.